The Most Incredible People Are Often the Most Overlooked.

 My role wasn’t to “fix” them.

-and reflect it back in a way that felt real.
+It was to notice what was already there and reflect it back in a way that felt real.

-To help them feel seen.
+To help them feel seen + understood.

 Recognized for who they actually were—not just what they were struggling with.